mcproger/sensitive-dataclasses/README.md

 ![example1](https://raw.githubusercontent.com/mcproger/sensitive-dataclasses/master/docs/example1.png)

-But what if one of the fields contains something, that we won't to be logged?
+But what if one of the fields contains something that we don't want to be logged?

 We can use the type extension and the decorator to prevent this case: